 Businesses across different industries are practicing email marketing techniques to capture the attention of their target audiences.

 Experts consider email an intricate marketing asset that needs constant testing to align well with your email marketing goals.

 With Email A/B testing, you can spot and track the high-impact changes in email copy, subject lines, and other elements to boost conversions.

 We all know how important email marketing is for the success of your online business.
 But sadly, only a few ecommerce owners are aware of the significance of email A/B testing.

 In this post, we're going to highlight everything you need to know about email A/B testing.
 We will not only walk you through our tried-and-tested email A/B testing ideas but also pinpoint the most common email A/B testing mistakes every ecommerce business should avoid for ultimate growth and success.

 Email A/B testing is the process of sending two different email variations to two subsets of your subscribers to identify which specific variation is bringing more value to the table.

-Businesses implement different email A/B testing ideas depending upon their resources, nature of their product, and target audience.
+Businesses implement different email A/B testing ideas depending on their resources, the nature of their product, and their target audience.